polarfire-soc/polarfire-soc-documentation/boards/mpfs-icicle-kit-es/updating-icicle-kit/updating-icicle-kit-design-and-linux.md

 ## Serial Ports
 Please note that the first two serial ports available from the J11 USB-UART connector are used when booting Linux.
 The first UART displays first stage bootloader messages, the second UART displays U-Boot and Linux messages.

-Serial ports settings: 115200 baud, 8-bit, no flowe control.
+Serial ports settings: 115200 baud, 8-bit, no flow control.

 <a name="Credentials"></a>
 ## Linux Credentials